plone/plonetheme.barceloneta/HOWTO_DEVELOP.md

 pnpm install
 ```

-You can also updated depencencies with
+You can also updated dependencies with

 ```shell
 pnpm update